≡ Menu

 • Nausea and vomiting.

-• Sudden vision difficulties, particular night time vision loss or impairment,
+• Sudden vision difficulties, particularly nighttime vision loss or impairment,

 • Blurry vision,